Fort Drum DPW refines compost program to build mission readiness

 |0

-This work, Fort Drum DPW refines compost program to build mission readiness [Image 2 of 2], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum DPW refines compost program to build mission readiness, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.